edgarshurtado/Workshop2017/Books/exploring_es6.md

 `const` has other restrictions.
 Has to be inizialized right with its definition.
 Its value can't change afterwards.

+The hoisting in `let` and `const` is temporal dead zone.
+This means that you can access to it ever since it has ben declared.
+If it has not been assigned any value, it'll return undefined.
+If we try to access to one variable declared with `let` or `const`, we'd get a `ReferenceError`.
+[Further reading](https://stackoverflow.com/a/33198850)

+`const` forbids being assigned another value, but doesn't makes the value unmutable.
+For example if we assign an object we can add to it properties.
+For avoiding this we have to make the object unmutable with `Object.freeze(object)`

+# 10. Destructuring

+No notes for this chapter.
+It's all explained through clear examples so just check out the book =).

+# 11. Parameter handling

 # New vocabulary
 * trademark -> marca registrada
 * inception -> comienzo